 We do have a visit from a sneaky leprechaun.
 He always seems to show up while the ‘staches are gone to specials and makes a mess in our room.
 He even uses our bathroom and leaves us a green toilet!
 True story.

-One year I had a kindergartener who was nearly as tall as me (PEOPLE FOR REAL HE WAS THE TALLEST KINDERGARTNER EVER!) and when we returned from specials and the class was frantically following the little green footprints around trying to find the leprechaun, this poor child stood in the middle of the room and trembled and cried.
-He was traumatized about the leprechaun getting him.
+One year, I had a kindergartener who was nearly as tall as me (PEOPLE, FOR REAL, HE WAS THE TALLEST KINDERGARTNER EVER!).
+When we returned from specials, the class was frantically following the little green footprints around, trying to find the leprechaun, this poor child stood in the middle of the room and trembled and cried.
+He was traumatized by the leprechaun getting him.
 Poor thing couldn’t even enjoy the fun.
-Here’s my soapbox for the day: When you let 5-year-olds watch scary movies, you scar them and ruin fun holidays for them and ruin their childhood.
+Here’s my soapbox for the day: When you let 5-year-olds watch scary movies, you scar them, ruin fun holidays for them, and ruin their childhood.
 STOP IT!
 That is all.

-I love anything we can make with handprints so this is a perfect 4 leaf clover activity is perfect for March or Spring.
-If you want to make this art project for St. Patrick’s Day, make a 3 leafh shamrock!
+I love anything we can make with handprints, so this is a perfect 4-leaf clover activity is perfect for March or Spring.
+If you want to do this art project for St. Patrick’s Day, make a 3 leaf shamrock!

-This four leaf clover is great for March and spring!
-To make this a St. Patrick’s Day project, do a 3 leaf shamrock!
+This four-leaf clover is excellent for March and spring!
+To make this a St. Patrick’s Day project, do a three-leaf shamrock!

 True story.
 Peppers make shamrocks!
 Who knew?!
-Just make sure to get the peppers with the 3 things on the bottom and not 4.
-PS The inside of the pepper with all of those seeds grosses me out for some reason!
+Just make sure to get the peppers with the three things on the bottom, not 4.
+PS The inside of the pepper with all those seeds grosses me out for some reason!

-For this art project, we painted newspaper green, then cut out a shamrock.
+For this art project, we painted newspaper green and then cut out a shamrock.
 We used a plastic Solo cup to make the circles.
 I printed the letters and had the kids cut them out and glue them on!
 Thanks Young School Art for the idea!

 In our class, we also love directed drawings so we did a directed drawing of a leprechaun!